SchokiCoder/book_modern_c/src/terms.md

 ## Symbols

 A symbol is a name given to a part of the program by the developer.
-Variables and function names are symbols.
+Variable and function names are symbols.

 # CLI

 Command line interface.
-This is where you give your operating system its commands and interact with some programs.
+This is where you give your operating system its commands, and interact with some programs.